UKVeteran/Mechanical-Ventilation-Prediction/README.md

 What do doctors do when a patient has trouble breathing?
 They use a ventilator to pump oxygen into a sedated patient’s lungs via a tube in the windpipe.
-But mechanical ventilation is a clinician-intensive procedure, a limitation that was prominently on display during the early days of the COVID-19 pan- demic.
+But mechanical ventilation is a clinician-intensive procedure, a limitation that was prominently on display during the early days of the COVID-19 pandemic.
 At the same time, developing new methods for controlling mechanical ventilators is prohibitively expensive, even before reaching clinical trials.
 High-quality simulators could reduce this barrier.
 Current simulators are trained as an ensemble, where each model simulates a single lung setting.
 However, lungs and their attributes form a continuous space, so a parametric approach must be explored to consider